 If a bigger (e.g. for printing) or smaller (e.g. for web posting) image is needed, then “Resample Image” has to be checked.
 This implies that new pixels have to be “created” when “upsizing” or pixels have to be removed when “downsizing”.
 The result is not as bad when going smaller as it is going bigger.
-Although Photoshop and other softwares do a reasonably good job when resampling, the best results are achieved when keeping the image at it’s original size.
+Although Photoshop and other software programs do a reasonably good job when resampling, the best results are achieved when keeping the image at its original size.

 Borders are very important tools to enhance images, but there are a few things that have to be taken into account when deciding sizes and proportions for images including borders (a future tutorial will show how to apply borders in images).

 Tip: Using borders of different sizes can make odd proportions fit in standard sizes.
 For example the 17” X 11” image from the entry level DSLR, isn’t proportional to a 20×16 standard size.
 Applying a 2.5” border to top and bottom and a 1.5” border on each side, makes a pleasant looking and fitting standard size print.

 Printing is the final expression of an artistic photographic vision.
 Learning and following basic principles can make this process much easier, faster, and less expensive.
 My intention was to explain the technical aspects of printing without worrying about the technical and artistic aspects of the capture and post production.
 I sincerely hope that this tutorial can help you to achieve your masterpiece.

 About the Author: